chrisbouchard/discord-fate-bot/README.md

 which is used to refer to the aspect after creation (for example, to remove it).

-* `!aspect [TAGS]...
-NAME` &mdash; Add a new aspect to the current scene.
-  Tags may be included, separated by spaces.
-After tags, the rest of the line will be used the aspect name.
+* `!aspect NAME` &mdash; Add a new aspect to the current scene.
+The rest of the line will be used the aspect name.
-    * `boost` &mdash; Tag this aspect as a boost, which means it automatically disappears when it runs out of invokes.
-        * **TODO:** A boost should implicitly add one free invoke if the `invokes` tag is not specified.
-    * `invokes=COUNT` &mdash; Tag this aspect with some number of free invokes attached.
     * Example: `!aspect Darkness of night`
-    * Example: `!aspect boost invokes=2 Really awesome aspect name`
 * `!aspect remove ID...` &mdash; Remove one or more aspects from the scene.
-* `!aspect modify ID [TAGS]...
-[NAME]` &mdash; Rename an existing aspect.
-Tags may be included, which update those tags only.
-The rest of the line, if any, will be used as the new aspect name.
+* `!aspect rename ID [NAME]` &mdash; Rename an existing aspect.
+The rest of the line will be used as the new aspect name.
     * Example: `!aspect modify 2 New aspect name`

+### `!boost`

+Add or manage boosts in the current scene.
+All the rules from `!aspect` apply for this command as well.
+Note that boosts are still aspects, so they can be manipulated with `!aspect remove` and `!aspect rename`.

+* `!boost NAME` &mdash; Add a new boost to the current scene.
+The rest of the line will be used the aspect name.
+Boosts are always created with one free invoke.
-    * Example: `!aspect modify 2 invokes=1`
+    * Example: `!boost Slippery banana peel`
+* `!boost upgrade ID [NAME]` &mdash; Upgrade a boost to a full aspect, optionally renaming it in the process.
+The rest of the line, if any, will be used the new aspect name.
+* `!boost downgrade ID [NAME]` &mdash; Upgrade an existing aspect to a boost, optionally renaming it in the process.
+The rest of the line, if any, will be used the new aspect name.

+### `!invoke`

-* **TODO:** `!aspect invoke ID` &mdash; Decrease the number of remaining free invokes for the specified aspect.
+* `!invoke ID` &mdash; Decrease the number of remaining free invokes for the specified aspect.
+    * Example: `!invoke 3` to remove a free invoke from Aspect \#3.
+    * **TODO:** If and when we introduce a Fate Point tracker, we will likely have this command tie in, so that an aspect can be invoked for a Fate Point.
+* `!invoke add [[+|-]AMOUNT] ID` &mdash; Add (or remove) a number of free invokes from the specified aspect.
+The amount is optional (the default is `+1`), but it must start with `+` or `-`.
+    * Example: `!invoke add 2` to add one free invoke to Aspect \#2.
+    * Example: `!invoke add +2 1` to add two free invokes to Aspect \#1.
+    * Example: `!invoke add -1 3` to _remove_ one free invoke from Aspect \#3.

 ### Future Commands